TAIJIQUAN TECHNIQUES AGAINST KNEE STRIKES

 The pictures below show another sequence countering knee attacks.

 In the first picture above, Goh Kok Hin attacks me with a typical Muai Thai knee jab to my ribs.
 I move my right leg diagonally backward to avoid the full force of his knee jab, and simultaneously jerk down my left elbow to deflect his knee attack.
 Immediately I push away his right arm and strike his chest with my right palm.
-A palm strike packed with internal force by a Taijiquan master on the heart or lungs of an opponent could kill or maim him, giving him no chance to continuous his numerous knee jabs.
+A palm strike packed with internal force by a Taijiquan master on the heart or lungs of an opponent could kill or maim him, giving him no chance to continue his numerous knee jabs.

 Suppose a young child of five uses continuous Muai Thai knee jabs to attack a powerful adult.
 Suppose the adult is brutal and has no care for life.
 He needs not bother about the continuous knee jabs, which could not cause him much harm.
 All the brute has to do, though extremely cruel, is to give a powerful blow to the child's head, and this could kill or maim the child.